Grail Moon at Eastertide 2026

 The Gesture of Beauty

 Kleist’s little essay On the Marionette Theater has received much attention for what it has to say to practitioners of movement arts.
 These persons include eurythmists, martial artists, and dancers, among others.
 As Marion explained last night, she first came to appreciate Kleist’s essay On the Marionette Theater in respect for the insights that she could apply to Tai Chi and Aikido.
 In a famous passage in the essay, Kleist tells the story of a captive bear who nonetheless demonstrated an uncanny ability to parry an opponent effortlessly.
-The bear, like a refined Zen swordsman sensei, exhibited a mastery of movement that a clumsy self-conscious human might achieve (maybe!) only after decades of dedicated and painful practice in a dojo.
-And, when a clumsy, self-conscious human achieves such moments of “mastery” after those long decades of practice in a chosen discipline, these moments feel more like Grace than achievements of a striving ego.
+The bear, like a refined Zen swordsman or Chinese Tai Chi player, exhibited a mastery of movement that a clumsy self-conscious human might achieve (maybe!) only after decades of dedicated practice in a dojo.
+And, when a clumsy, self-conscious human achieves such moments of “mastery” after those long decades of practice in a chosen discipline, these moments often feel more like Grace than achievements of a striving ego.
 Do they not?

 “. . . the bear’s utter seriousness robbed me of my composure.
 Thrusts and feints followed thick and fast, the sweat poured off me, but in vain.
 It wasn’t merely that he parried my thrusts like the finest fencer in the world; when I feinted to deceive him he made no move at all.
 No human fencer could equal his perception in this respect.
 He stood upright, his paw raised ready for battle, his eye fixed on mine as if he could read my soul there, and when my thrusts were not meant seriously he did not move.”